 Students with a disability

-Students who live or work in NSW and who receive a disability support pension and students with a disability (clients of a Teacher/Consultant for students with a disability) will receive an exemption from the student fee for the first course they do in a calendar year and are eligible for a concession fee for each subsequent course enrolment in that year.
+Students who live or work in NSW and who receive a disability support pension and students with a disability (clients of a Teacher Consultant for students with a disability) will be exempt from fees for any Smart and Skilled qualification they undertake, regardless of the number of qualifications in which they enrol or the level of the qualification .

 To understand more fully how Smart and Skilled may impact on students with a disability call Catherine Bell on 02 6338 2528.

 If you are eligible for government-subsidised training you may be eligible for a fee Concession.
 Please see the list below for applicable Commonwealth benefits or allowances: